 “Uh oh,” said Marshall.
 “The teachers.”

-He woke to a pitch black room.
-At first he thought the faint melody was the echo of his dreams, but it did not fade.
+He woke to a pitch-black room.
+At first, he thought the faint melody was the echo of his dreams, but it did not fade.
 He hopped out of bed and padded to the window.
-Down on the street the ragged man was standing in a pool of light and playing his pennywhistle.
+Down on the street, the ragged man was standing in a pool of light and playing his pennywhistle.
 Trevor pulled some jeans over his pajama bottoms and hurried downstairs.
 He opened the front door just a crack and peered out.
-He could see the man limping away, still playing, and as he disappeared into darkness, Trevor saw the small figures trailing after him in the shadows.
+He could see the man limping away, still playing, and as he disappeared into the darkness, Trevor saw the small figures trailing after him in the shadows.

 “Trevor,” someone whispered and he jumped.

 It was Jimmy peering up at him from the porch steps.

 “I was coming to get you,” Jimmy said.
 “He’s taking us with him.
 He’s taking us out.”